datavana/graphim/README.md

 If you need folders or files not to be pushed to the repository:
 All folder named "private" are ignored by git.

-# Credits for third-party compontents
+# Credits for third-party components
 - [Pawel Czerwinski](https://unsplash.com/de/@pawel_czerwinski) for the background image, Unsplash Licence
 - Logo
 - [Font Awesome](https://fontawesome.com/), SIL OFL 1.1 License